Dave Levin: First World's Heavyweight Championship reign

 He would again defeat Jack Washburn to defend his title in Detroit on July 3.
 The Detroit Free Press stated "whether his claim is legitimate or not, he certainly looks the part.
 He looks like the perfect athlete."

-On July 6, Levin defended his World Championship in Chicago, Illinois when he defeated Chief Little Wolf in 16 minutes and 40 seconds.
+On July 6, Levin defended his World Championship in Chicago, Illinois, when he defeated Chief Little Wolf in 16 minutes and 40 seconds.

-Levin would move on to Minneapolis, Minnesota to defend his championship against Tom Marvin on July 7.
+Levin would move on to Minneapolis, Minnesota, to defend his championship against Tom Marvin on July 7.

 On July 8, Toots Mondt told the St. Louis Globe-Democrat that Dave Levin would agree to face Everett Marshall to unify their World Title claims in the city that "provides the best offer" roughly around late August or early September.
 One requirement from Mondt though is a $6,000 guarantee for Levin's appearance.

-Levin would make his next appearance in Kansas City, Missouri where he would face former World's Heavyweight Champion Gus Sonnenberg.
+Levin would make his next appearance in Kansas City, Missouri, where he would face former World's Heavyweight Champion Gus Sonnenberg.
 After this match he would finally head to California in preparation of his unification match with Vincent Lopez.

 Dave Levin's first match on the west coast was a straight falls victory to defend his championship against Howard Cantonwine in San Diego on July 14.

 His next match was the next evening against Joe Savoldi, considered a "warm up" to his match with Lopez.
 The next day the Los Angeles times panned the actual match as "mediocre" but could not deny Levin's star power citing his "appearance here more than doubled the gate at the local bone-bending emporium."

 The next night he would travel to Vancouver to defend his title again in Canada against Leo Anderson.
 He would win via pinfall in 21 minutes and 30 seconds.
 The Vancouver Province newspaper would describe Levin as the "Jewish he-man" with "Viking youth."

-On July 20, Los Angeles promoter Lou Daro organized a 20 man tournament to take place on July 22 to crown a new number one contender for the World's Title held by Vincent Lopez.
+On July 20, Los Angeles promoter Lou Daro organized a 20-man tournament to take place on July 22 to crown a new number one contender for the World's Title held by Vincent Lopez.
 He invited Dave Levin to participate to prove he was a worthy champion and worthy of the unification match both he and Lopez sought.
 Levin declined and instead said he would defend his World Championship versus the tournament winner and then defeat Vincent Lopez after.
 Dave Levin contended that he travelled the United States along his way to California defending his championship while Lopez was a California appointed champion and rarely left his own state.

-The San Francisco Examiner's beat writer Prescott Sullivan claimed on July 21 that he received a letter from a Max Bauman of Rochester, NY which exposed Dave Levin's heritage.
+The San Francisco Examiner's beat writer Prescott Sullivan claimed on July 21 that he received a letter from a Max Bauman of Rochester, New York, which exposed Dave Levin's heritage.
 He claimed that Levin "is a person by the name of George Wenzel, far from being Jewish, he is a German of strong Nazi sympathies."
-Dave Levin ignored these comments and went on to wrestling that same evening in San Francisco defeating Joe Savoldi once again.
+Dave Levin ignored these comments and went on to wrestling that same evening in San Francisco, defeating Joe Savoldi once again.